BrainSpawnInfosphere/serial_node/README.md

 At this time I do not do any kind of check sum, but I am thinking about it.

+Take a look in src/example.cpp for how to program to use this.

 ## Command Line

 	rosrun serial_port serial_port <uC> <port> <baud> <debug>